-Gutter guard installation costs are difficult to estimate without a site visit simply because it isn’t just a matter of your gutter system size.
-Numerous factors, which we’ll go over below, figure into the costs of installing gutter guards, and it’s nearly impossible to give an estimate site unseen.
+Gutter guard installation costs are going to vary between homes.
+Numerous factors figure into the costs of installing gutter guards, and it’s nearly impossible to give an estimate site unseen.
 That’s why you should make sure any professional you contact gives a free estimate on your gutter guard installation.

 And, because there are so many different things involved, it’s important to consult with professionals.

-Gutter guards can be expensive to install and typically, this isn’t because of one single reason.
+Gutter guard installation can be expensive and typically, this isn’t because of one single reason.
 Here are the three biggest factors that come into play with estimating the costs of gutter guard installation:

 Cities with less greenery tend to cost less than ones that are heavily wooded.
 For example, professionally installed gutter guards in Miami, Florida could be less expensive than guards installed in Charlotte, NC.
 What’s the big difference?
 Miami’s doesn’t have an autumn season with heavy falling leaves, whereas the Charlotte Metro area has over 100,000 acres of tree canopy.

-Selecting the right type of system is important.
+Selecting the best gutter guard system is important.
 The best system for you will depend on your roof, the type of gutters you have, and the area you’re in.
 Here is a quick review of some of the most popular types and the cost of each.

 Keep reading to learn more about these three types of leaf guards.

 Mesh leaf guards have a frame and steel mesh that allows for water to pass into your gutters, but not larger debris, like leaves.
 Many homeowners like these because they are low profile and won’t distract from a home’s appearance.
 Metal mesh gutter guards can have a relatively long lifespan compared to some other types of gutter guards, but their durability and longevity can vary depending on several factors, including the quality of the materials used, the local climate, and how well they are maintained.

 This style of gutter guard relies on surface tension to route water into the gutter system while keeping debris out.
-Debris stays on the guard itself and, once dry, simply slip off onto the ground below.
-Typically these leaf guards are quite noticeable and look like an extension of the roof.
+Debris stays on the guard itself and, once dry, simply slips off onto the ground below.
+Typically, these leaf guards are quite noticeable and look like an extension of the roof.

 Unfortunately, seeds and smaller debris tend to flow into the gutters with the water and can lead to build-up and growth in the gutter system.
 Because of this, and due to heavy rains breaking the surface tension and the build-up of ice in colder climates, this style of leaf gutter isn’t ideal for all properties.